North Charleston, South Carolina: 2010 census

+Crime

+The following table shows North Charleston's crime rate for calendar year 2020 in six crimes that Morgan Quitno uses for their calculation for "America's most dangerous cities" ranking, in comparison to the national average.
+The statistics provided are for a crime rate based on the number of crimes committed per 100,000 people.

+Since 1999, the overall crime rate of North Charleston has begun to decline.
+The total violent crime index rate for North Charleston for 1999 was 1043.5 crimes committed per 100,000 people, with the United States average at 729.6 per 100,000.
+North Charleston had a total violent crime index rate of 489.4 per 100,000 for the year of 2012, versus a national average of 296.0 per 100,000.

+According to the Congressional Quarterly Press 2012 City Crime Rankings: Crime in Metropolitan America, North Charleston ranked as the 126th most dangerous American city larger than 75,000 inhabitants.
+The entire Charleston-North Charleston-Summerville, SC Metropolitan Statistical Area had a lower overall crime rate ranking at #35.

+The 2010 Congressional Quarterly Press list of America's 400 most dangerous cities placed North Charleston at No. 63.
+The homicide rate alone decreased by 61%, and the lower crime rate removed North Charleston from the company of such cities as Detroit and St. Louis, placing it more in line with average, medium-sized Southern cities like Columbia and Chattanooga.
+City officials attributed the drop to the hard work of the North Charleston Police Department and the cooperation of city residents through "community policing" programs.
+U.S. Attorney for the District of South Carolina Bill Nettles made community policing one of his statewide initiatives, starting the program in North Charleston in 2011.

 Economy

 With the arrival of Boeing Aircraft, the city is one of only three places in the world for the manufacture and assembly of wide-body long-range commercial aircraft; the other two places are in and around Everett, Washington (Boeing); Toulouse, France (Airbus).

-North Charleston is the home to the Global Financial Services – Charleston (a section of the U.S. State Department), located at the old Naval Station.
+North Charleston is the home to the Global Financial Services – Charleston (a section of the U.S. State Department), at the old Naval Station.
 Global Financial Services – Charleston is responsible overall for more than 200 bank accounts in over 160 countries and 169 different currencies.
 In 2005, it disbursed over $10 billion and purchased over $3 billion in foreign currency.
 As part of an initiative by the Department of Veterans Affairs to provide mail-order prescriptions to veterans using computerization, at strategic locations, North Charleston is also the location of a Consolidated Mail Outpatient Pharmacy (CMOP).

 Major businesses in the area include: